Zebpay Build is a platform where users can create their own applications for trading like other cryptocurrency trading applications.

 Description

 The trade pair must be a valid matching product available in the list of pairs for trading.
-Ex:BTC-AUD
+Ex:BTC-INR

 It indicates the side at which the order is placed.